facelessuser/coloraide/docs/src/markdown/color.md

 ## Mutating

 "Mutating" is similar to [updating](#updating) except that it will update the color **and** the color space from another color.
-The input parameters are identical to the `new` method, so we can use a color object, a color string, or even raw data points.
+The input parameters are identical to the `new` method, so we can use a color object, a color string, dictionary, or even raw data points.

 In this example, the `#!color red` color object literally becomes the specified CIELCH color of `#!color lch(80% 50 130)`.